Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Dallas has combined with its opponents to score more than 49.5 points in five of seven games this season.
+- Dallas and its opponents have gone over the current 49.5-point total in five of seven games this season.

-- Denver has combined with its opponents to score more than 49.5 points in one game this season.
+- Denver's games have gone over 49.5 points in just one opportunity this season.

-- Sunday's over/under is 2.2 points lower than the two team's combined 51.7 points per game average.
+- Sunday's total is 2.2 points lower than the two team's combined 51.7 points per game average.

-- The 40.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 49.5 total in this contest.
+- The 40.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 49.5 over/under in this contest.

-- The Cowboys and their opponents have scored an average of 51.9 points per game in 2020, 2.4 more than Sunday's total.

 - In 2020, games involving the Broncos have averaged a total of 42.9 points, 6.6 fewer than this game's set over/under.